skifunction/MLOps_23/models/readme.txt

 Folder where the models would be saved.
-Do not remove this file otherwise the folder won't be able later on.